sunidhi-mishra/PeopleOS_RFP_Response_Assistant/README.md

 The `/docs` folder contains the PM thinking behind this build: problem framing, competitive landscape, user persona, the full confidence threshold calibration story (including the failures), and an honest gap analysis of what a production version would require.

-This documentation was written iteratively, alongside the build, rather than after — including the decisions that did not go as planned and were kept rather than hidden.
+This documentation was written iteratively alongside the build — including decisions that did not go as planned and were kept rather than hidden.

 ---